SaudTauqeer/eventManager-NodeServer/README.md

 * **Saud Tauqeer** - (https://github.com/SaudTauqeer)

 ## Fixes
-At first it was intened for my personal use only hence no handling user data -> commit  : 38538addf0a4a464673a4c534ae431d12d91f017.
-But then i decided to make it user oriented.
+At first, it was intended for my personal use only, hence nothing was done about handling user data -> commit  : 38538addf0a4a464673a4c534ae431d12d91f017.
+But then i decided to make it user-oriented.
 Hence -> commit : 38538addf0a4a464673a4c534ae431d12d91f017.
 Using Async/Await.
 Possibly better structure with try catch but sticking with promises for now.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.